rubyonrailsfourbook/book/01-from-nothing-to-running/02-setup.markdown

 ### Mac OS

 ### Windows
-Ruby on Rails in Windows is
+Ruby on Rails in Windows is....

 ### Linux